 My mother's priority is to hide me in plain sight.
 Or rather...hide how my body has changed.

 As soon I step behind the barrier that reaches my shoulders I raise my arms and she pulls the oversized shirt I sleep in over my head.
 Even though it's silly, even though she's seen me like this before, I still hold my arms over my chest to hide.
 I keep my eyes on the floor as a strange chill creeps over my skin, which has nothing to do with the temperature but the fear of being seen.
 From the corner of my eye, I see her rummaging quietly behind the few things she's managed to hide back here.

 When she's found what she's looking for she turns back to me.
 "Up."

 I hesitate and then I raise my arms.
-Her hand presses the fabric to my ribs as she crosses it over my chest, around my back and overlaps where it began.
+Her hand presses the fabric to my ribs as she crosses it over my chest, around my back, and overlaps where it began.
 She tugs it tight and I close my eyes and she repeats this over and over.
-I wonder how long this will matter for, hiding parts of me away, and if it matters at all.
+I wonder how long this will matter, hiding parts of me away, and if it matters at all.

 A lank curl falls over my face.
 It's heavy and my scalp feels strange where my hair has escaped its knot and fallen.
 "Can I wash tomorrow?"